Preventative Tips, Sun Safety, Wellbeing

 This feature is brought to you by Solbari - specialists in UPF clothing

-We all know to slap on the sunscreen and slip on a hat and clothing whenever we’re out in Australia’s harsh sunlight, but did you know that at least 20% of UV rays can still penetrate through many fabrics?
-In fact research shows that ordinary clothing and hats may be equivalent to wearing SPF5 sunscreen1.
+We all know to slap on the sunscreen and slip on a hat and clothing whenever we’re out in Australia’s harsh sun, but did you know that at least 20% of UV rays can still penetrate through many fabrics?
+In fact, research shows that ordinary, non-sun protective clothing may be equivalent to wearing just SPF5 sunscreen1.

-Which means that, even when you think you’re covering up, your skin may still being damaged - which in turn can increase your risk of getting melanoma or other types of skin cancer.
-That’s very concerning when Australia has one of the highest skin cancer rates in the world – and two out of three Australians will be diagnosed with skin cancer by the age of 70.2
+Which means, even when you think you’re covering up, your skin may still be getting damaged - which in turn can increase your risk of getting melanoma or other types of skin cancer.
+That’s a huge concern when Australia has one of the highest skin cancer rates in the world – and two out of three Australians will be diagnosed with skin cancer by the age of 70.2

-Above: Sun hats as the best defence to help prevent skin ageing.
+Above: Sun hats and sun smart clothing are the best defense to help prevent skin damage.

 How does sun protective clothing help prevent skin cancer?

-Around 90% of skin cancers result from over-exposure to the sun1, so medical experts recommend high UPF sun protective clothing and sun hats as the best defence to help prevent skin ageing, skin cancer and melanoma.
+Around 90% of skin cancers result from over-exposure to the sun1, so medical experts recommend high UPF sun protective clothing and wide-brimmed sun hats as the best defense to help prevent skin ageing, skin cancer and melanoma.

 What does UPF mean?

 A Unique Protection Factor (UPF) rating is used to measure how much UV radiation penetrates a fabric.
-Specialist sun protective clothing should have a UPF rating of 50+ which is the highest sun protective rating available – and means that at least 98% of UV radiation is blocked.
+Specialist sun protection clothing should have a UPF rating of 50+, which is the highest sun protective rating available – and means that at least 98% of UV radiation is blocked.

-To be effective, sun protection clothing and sun hats should provide excellent skin coverage and utilise fabrics which are lightweight and breathable so that they’re comfortable to wear in hot, sunny conditions.
+To be effective, UV protective clothing and sun hats should provide excellent skin coverage and utilise fabrics that are lightweight and breathable, so that they’re comfortable to wear in hot, sunny conditions.

-Solbari is an award-winning Australian specialised sun protection brand, with customers in over 75 countries.
-They offer a range of high quality, breathable, sun care clothing and accessories which includes UPF50+ sun protective clothing, broad brim sun hats, accessories and SPF50+ sunscreens.
-To find out more, check out their website at solbari.com.
+For example, Solbari is an award-winning, Australian brand of specialised sun protective clothing.
+They offer a range of high quality, breathable, sun smart clothing and accessories, which includes UPF50+ sun protective clothing, sun hats, accessories and SPF50+ sunscreens.

-Above: If you are fair skinned you are in high risk of getting melanoma.
+Above: If you’re fair skinner, you have a higher risk of getting melanoma.